stephenverderame/cpp_book/src/oop/overloads.md

 Since we are creating a new `Rational` we declare the member function to be `const`, this way it takes `const this` as its implicit first argument.

 Now you might be curious: "Aren't `num` and `den` private members?
 How can we access them outside the class `Rational`?"
 The answer is we can't.
-Well, not without declaring the function a `friend`. `friend` classes and functions are classes and functions that are not declared in the class scope, but are essentially part of the class they are friends with.
+Well, not without declaring the function a `friend`.
+`friend` classes and functions are classes and functions do not have to be defined in the class scope, but are essentially part of the class they are friends with.
 They have access to all private, protected, and public members.
 They should be used sparingly, as it is the strongest coupling relation available.
 In this case, it's a good choice since we want `operator*` to behave like a member of the class itself.

 Now as currently written, you would expect addition to be commutative, however: